Day one began back in 1982 with the purchase of The Rising Sun in Frampton Cotterell.

 With the prospect of brewing commencing very shortly, we needed drainage.
 This was to become the worst job (in my opinion) that we had to finish before any production of beer could be started.
 This was mainly due to the fact that the entire building was built on bed rock, not your average concrete, which presented a challenging obstacle.

 The work put us back a few months and finally we were able to install our three, 10 barrel fermenting vessels.

 2008 – March

 Brewing started in March 2008.
 This by no means meant that the building work was finished.

-We had the brewery at a standard were we could heat our brewing liquor, bring the copper to the boil and sterilise our casks.
-This was all down the the fact that we based our heating capabilities on steam.
+We had the brewery at a standard where we could heat our brewing liquor, bring the copper to the boil and sterilise our casks.
+This was all down the fact that we based our heating capabilities on steam.
 We did our research and found from multiple sources that steam was the most reliable, powerful and controllable way to heat any medium, be it treated water or wort.

-The steam comes from our 12000 horse power boiler, aptly named Hercules.
+The steam comes from our 12000 horsepower boiler, aptly named Hercules.

-After a year or so of testing out different malt and hop combinations we decided to increase our quality control capabilities.
+After a year or so of testing out different malt and hop combinations, we decided to increase our quality control capabilities.
 We created a dividing wall down the middle of the room that is located towards the back of the brewery.
 We then insulated, clad and introduced an air to air heater to the room, creating a cool or warm room (depending on what time of the year it is).